Currawinya National Park, Queensland, Australia: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types I. Be careful to choose the correct kind.
-The vast majority of adapters available online are just plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types I. It's important that you get the necessary kind.
+Many adapters currently available are just plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most countries.

 Airplane phone mount